newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_newrelic_dashboard.html.markdown

 To automate the process New Relic provides a Python script to read all dashboards from your existing `terraform.tfstate` and automatically generates the HCL, removes the old dashboard from state and imports the new.
 You still need to manually implement any dynamic elements like variables and loops.

 Make sure you take a backup of your state and terraform resources before running running the code below.
-To run the code you need Python 3 and a CLI.
+To run the code you need Python 3 and the [New Relic CLI](https://github.com/newrelic/newrelic-cli).
 Simply copy the code into a file, for example `migrate.py` and run it with python `python3 migrate.py` inside your Terraform diractory.

 ```python
 #!/usr/bin/env python3